theriftlab/immanuel-python/README.md

     <img src="https://img.shields.io/pepy/dt/immanuel">
 </p>

-#### NOTE: This README and the documentation is for the `master` branch which is often in flux.
-Please use the docs for your downloaded release version to ensure they match the code.
+#### NOTE: This README and the documentation are for the `master` branch which is often in flux.
+Please check the docs for your installed release version to ensure they match the code.

 Immanuel is a Python >= 3.10 package to painlessly provide your application with simple yet detailed chart-centric astrology data for planets, points, signs, houses, aspects, weightings, etc. all based on the [Swiss Ephemeris](https://github.com/sailorfe/pysweph).
 Extra calculations, notably secondary progressions and dignity scores, are modeled on those of [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).